vinitkumar85/ReactMagStore/README.md

-# Functional React Shopping Cart for guest users
+# React Shopping Cart frontend

 #### The idea of this project to create e-commerce app with react frontend and magento backend.